 An email invite is needed to create an account in Researchfish.
-This will be sent to the PIs of the guarantee grants hosted in Je-S by UKRI.
+This will be sent to the PIs of the guarantee grants hosted in Je-S or the UKRI Funding Service by UKRI.

-The invitation email contains a hyperlink which must be clicked on to confirm the award is linked to the Pl's Researchfish account.
-A Pl can invite others as 'Research Team Members' and give them permission to create and add new outcome records to the award in Researchfish.
+The invitation email contains a hyperlink which must be clicked on to confirm the award is linked to the PI's Researchfish account.
+A PI can invite others as 'Research Team Members' and give them permission to create and add new outcome records to the award in Researchfish.